Drug Treatment and Alcohol Rehab Information in the Bay Area

 New Bridge Foundation: In 1968, this organization was founded.
 The team offers a full suite of services to people living in the San Francisco area, including residential care, outpatient care, day treatment, and addiction interventions.
 The care provided is solution-focused and results-oriented.
 The treatment team is licensed and qualified, and the staff is capable of handling addictions that are complicated by mental illness.
 There are special programs for military families.
 Aftercare is free.
-To find out more, call (800) 785-2400.

 Life Choices: This San Jose treatment provider offers care for adult men and women.
 Residential care is provided in a 31-bed sober living home.
 People who enroll work with professionally trained staff members who are available around the clock to help.
 People who enroll are expected to participate in therapy, engage in support group meetings, and perform meaningful social activities.
 Rules are rigorous, and they are designed to provide structure to the sobriety journey.
-To find out more, call (408) 971-7811.

 Positive Progression: Medical detox followed by intensive addiction rehab is available through this organization.
 People who enroll spend several days under the care of licensed medical detox professionals, and then they move on to 30 days of residential care.
 That treatment is followed by several months of outpatient care, which consists of evening sessions and therapist contact.
 There is a family program available too.
-To find out more, call (408) 831-3961.

 New Life Recovery Centers: Addiction care at a reasonable price is the goal of this organization.
 Medical detox, residential addiction care, day treatment, outpatient treatment, and sober living homes are all available through this provider.
 Care is available for almost every level of addiction.
 Staff keeps a close eye on the recovery process, and the team changes the treatment plan depending on the needs of the person enrolled in care.
 Insurance plan payments are accepted.
-To find out more, call (866) 894-6572.

 The Addictions Institute: Private counseling for addiction is available through this treatment provider.
 The team provides an individualized assessment and diagnosis, followed by individual counseling on a one-on-one basis with a trained and qualified professional.
 The team also assists with additional problems that can come in concert with addiction, including marriage dysfunction and parenting difficulties.
-To find out more, call (650) 329-9779.

 Second Chance: This treatment provider offers individual counseling for addiction issues on an outpatient basis.
 The care begins with an assessment with a trained professional, and the meetings are scheduled around the person’s work and family obligations.
 That work is augmented by abstinence support group meetings, held several times each weekday.
-To find out more, call (510) 792-4357.

 The Freedom Center: Outpatient care for addiction is provided by this organization, which is located in Redwood City.
 The team performs an assessment to start the healing, and treatment consists of individual and group counseling sessions.
 Appointment times vary and are flexible.
 Ongoing care programs are available.
 Drug testing services are also available.
 The team speaks both English and Spanish.
-To find out more, call (650) 599-9955.

 Summit Estate Recovery Center: Customized care for addiction is available through this treatment facility.
 The team can provide residential care for those who need constant supervision, and there are outpatient programs for those who can handle a bit of additional freedom.
 The team uses a neurosciences approach to help people understand how to keep an addiction issue from coming back.
-To find out more, call (866) 569-9391.

 The Center for Harm Reduction Therapy: Individual therapy for substance abuse is available from this addiction treatment provider.
 The team meets with clients to discuss their addiction concerns, and together, a therapist and client come up with a recovery plan that is reasonable.
 For some, that involves sobriety.
 For others, that involves tapering.
 There are trauma-specific treatments, medication management services, and group therapy sessions available too.
-To find out more, call (415) 863-4282.

 BAART Programs: Medication management for opiate and opioid addiction is the primary focus of this addiction treatment provider, but the group can also offer individual and group counseling for people who have addictions.
 There are several offices in the Bay Area to choose from.
-To find out more, visit the website.

 Reflections Luxury Rehab: Residential addiction care in a luxurious setting is the focus of this addiction treatment provider.
 There are special programs for executives, allowing people to continue with a high-powered job while they heal.
 There are also services available for those who have mental illnesses in addition to addiction.
 Care is provided by professionals with doctoral degrees.
 Weekend therapeutic adventure activities are built into the program price.
-To find out more, call (877) 781-5602.

 Ohlhoff Recovery Programs: Inpatient and outpatient addiction care is available for both men and women through this treatment provider in San Francisco.
 Inpatient programs last between 30 days and 12 months, while outpatient care lasts for 13 weeks.
 There are outpatient programs available for adolescents too, and those last for eight weeks.
 Priority is given to families facing a crisis due to an addiction issue.
-To find out more, call (877) 677-4543.

 Metropolitan Fresh Start House: Faith-based residential treatment for drug addiction is available through this provider.
 The team offers individual treatment plans that might include individual counseling, group counseling, family counseling, relapse prevention counseling, parenting classes, marriage classes, anger management classes, and more.
 The program is ideal for men who are dealing with both addictions and homelessness.
-To find out more, call (415) 285-8808.

 Community Awareness and Treatment Services: Homeless men and women living with addiction can get help through this program.
 The team offers a continuum of care that includes safe and sober housing, referrals to treatment programs, transportation to addiction appointments, and ongoing staff support.
 The goal of these services is to help people to move past addiction and into a life that is productive.
-To find out more, call (415) 241-1184.

 Project Ninety: Residential treatment for substance abuse is provided by this treatment provider in San Mateo.
 The team uses a social model of care, meaning that everyone who is enrolled is expected to help everyone else who is enrolled.
 And people who are enrolled have access to a team of counselors who can provide education and support on the nature of addiction and recovery.
 Support group work rounds out the services provided.
-To find out more about this nonprofit organization, call (650) 579-7881.

 Addictions in the Bay Area do not have to persist.
 With the help of a treatment program, even advanced cases of addiction can be addressed in a comprehensive and compelling way.
 There are programs that can help.
 Families should take advantage of that help and call for more information today.